arthurhobspice/arthurhobspice.github.io/about.markdown

 flagship store in collaboration with our shop operations service provider
 - Integrated parts of the IT system landscapes of Vodafone and Arcor

-From 2012 to 2015 I moved to a newly founded business unit "Digital Transformation".
+In 2012 I moved to a newly founded business unit "Digital Transformation".
 As a business analyst and requirements engineer my team designed a new shop frontend (technical and user experience design), relaying between the Retail business and the IT delivery units.